-The constructs related to the loyalty behavior is connected to the tendency of repeated purchase behavior when there is a strong connection to a determined product/service to the point that some clients feel a member of the organization ??Bowen & Shoemaker, 1998).
+The constructs related to the loyalty behavior is connected to the tendency of repeated purchase behavior when there is a strong connection to a determined product/service to the point that some clients feel a member of the organization (Bowen & Shoemaker, 1998).
 Extending this reasoning to sports, it is observed that fans of a soccer club are characterized strongly as fans of the sport itself and mainly of the club association, its directors, trainers and athletes (Bauer, et al. 2008).
-Reflecting beyond, it is possible to notice that this strong connection can be materialized the moment Reflecting upon the previously mentioned constructs, it is observed that both dimensions are surrounded by emotional aspects (Mahony & Madrigal, 2000; ??pafere, 2001;Abosag et al. 2012) giving support to suggest the brand of a sport club is a promoter of that relationship.
-For this reason, a first hypothesis is suggested to be tested: a fan becomes a member of the club.
+Reflecting beyond, it is possible to notice that this strong connection can be materialized the moment a fan becomes a member of the club.
 This influences the internal decisions of the institution, as well as, the manifestations of support or inquiry about events held by the associations (Mahony & Madrigal, 2000).

 This fact has the potential of a strong emotional attachment being created with the brand (Chernatony, 2003), which in this case can be applied to a soccer club.
-Sports in general, are typically characterized by a high level of commitment and emotional involvement of consumers easily forget their problems; produce common symbols, have a collective identity and even more, a reason for solidarity towards their peers.
-Such characteristics are connected to behavioral loyalty, as was shown already, and for this reason brings to the second hypothesis to be tested: H1b -Emotional attachment positively affects the behavioral loyalty of the Brazilian soccer club fan.
+Sports in general, are typically characterized by a high level of commitment and emotional involvement of the consumer (Abosag et al., 2012).
+Emotional attachment in sports is shown by Underwood, Bond and Baer.
+(2001) when they say that it is an activity where consumers easily forget their problems; produce common symbols, have a collective identity and even more, a reason for solidarity towards their peers.
+Such characteristics are connected to behavioral loyalty, as was shown already, and for this reason brings to the second hypothesis to be tested:

+H1b - Emotional attachment positively affects the behavioral loyalty of the Brazilian soccer club fan.

 The next topic of study suggests a positive connection between psychological attachment and behavioral loyalty.
 It has already been shown through research don by Iwasaki and Havitz (2004).
+Studies show that the existing connection between commitment and loyalty is proportional to the commitment of the fan (Beatty & Kahle, 1988; Bauer et al., 2008).
+Other research has been added within the business context in other segments showing the existing positive relation between psychological attachment and the consumer's behavioral loyalty (Larán & Espinoza, 2004; Prado, 2006; Lee, Graefe & Bruns, 2007), this reinforces the supposition within the sports ambit (Mahony & Madrigal, 2000; Bauer et al.; 2005; 2008; Borges & Añaña, 2009).
+Based on this, it is possible to suppose that:

+H1c - Psychological attachment positively affects behavioral loyalty of the Brazilian soccer club fan.

-Studies show that the existing connection between commitment and loyalty is proportional to the commitment of the fan (Beatty & Kahle, 1988;Bauer et al., 2008) Based on this, it is possible to suppose that: Behavioral loyalty is connected with a deep commitment in buying or using a product or service in a consistent way, for, in the future, this causes repeated buying of the same brand or company.
-This will continue even with situational influences and marketing efforts capable of causing a change of behavior ??Oliver, 1994; ??owen & Shoemaker, 1998).
+Behavioral loyalty is connected with a deep commitment in buying or using a product or service in a consistent way, for, in the future, this causes repeated buying of the same brand or company.
+This will continue even with situational influences and marketing efforts capable of causing a change of behavior (Oliver, 1994; Bowen & Shoemaker, 1998).